-The raw water washdown system pump is supplied by hoses connected to a ball valve and thru hull fitting located in the aft machinery space.
+The raw water wahshdown system pump is supplied by hoses connected to a ball valve and thru hull fitting located in the midship machinery space.
 The supply hose is labeled WASHDOWN PICKUP at the ball valve.
-There are two quick connect outlets on the boat for raw water.
-One is in the anchor locker and can be used to rinse the bow area, anchor, and anchor rode.
+There are three speed tap outlets on the boat for raw water.
+One is in the anchor locker and can be used to rinse the bow area, anchor and anchor rode.
 (The second outlet in the anchor locker is a pressurized fresh water outlet.)
-One quick connect outlet is in the aft cockpit.
-(A second fresh water outlet is located adjacent to the raw water outlet.)
-Pursuit provides the adapter needed to connect a common hose to the quick connect washdown outlets in the boat owner's shipping kit.
+Two speed taps are located in the aft port and starboard corners and can be used for rinsing the cockpit.
+(A second fresh water outlet is located adjacent to the raw water outlet on the starboard side.)
+Pursuit provides a supercoil hose and sprayer that can be used with these speed taps in the boat owner's shipping kit.